XuluLin/emsc4033-2022-project/report.md

 The overall objective of this project is to implement frequency-time normalisation and make it available for public access.
 Python was chosen as the coding language because it is the most widely used, free scientifically programming language, and there are well-developed mathematical and signal processing packages available.

 ## Instructions
 README.md has detailed instructions about installation and functionality of this repository.
 The main script `FTN.ipynb` provides detailed guided instructions to define user's inputs and to use the modules.
+A brief outline of the workflow of this project is: download -> pre-process -> filter -> normalisation.

 ## List of dependencies